-Drug development is a tedious process, requiring an overwhelming amount of resources.
+Prescription drug development is a tedious process, requiring an overwhelming number of resources.
 Classical computers are regularly used for drug development and modelling, but this work is expensive and sometimes risky.
-Quantum computing provides faster and more accurate analysis of impact - allowing researchers to better understand new treatments.
+Quantum computing provides faster and more accurate analysis of impact – allowing researchers to better understand new treatments.

 3. Cyber Security

-Over the past several years, the number of cyber attacks in the world have significantly increased.
+Over the past several years, the number of cyberattacks in the world has significantly increased.
 This has expanded the burden on classical computers.
 Quantum computing, with the aid of Machine Learning, can be used to combat security threats in powerful ways.
 It can also be used to develop encryption techniques known as Cryptography.

 4. Financial Modelling

 Quantum computing reduces the risks associated with financial simulations.
 Classical computers struggle with fast algorithmic trading, in which machines use complex algorithms to trigger share dealings.
 Quantum computing provides a solution by raising the amount of high-volume transactions per day.

 Quantum computing provides a major edge over classical computers.
 As of 2021, classical computers are the norm.
 But for the quantum computer, the future is bright.
 Quantum computing is no longer science fiction, and investors are watching its development very closely.